- Be sure your container has good drainage.

 - The container should be slightly larger than the combined rootballs of the plants you will put into them.
 Containers that have a lot of unfilled space retain too much water and encourage root rot.

 - Always use an all-purpose potting soil that contains perlite or vermiculite, to allow for good drainage.
-Compost, peat moss, or bark provide organic matter that will hold moisture.
+Compost or bark provide organic matter that will hold moisture.

 - Mix different plant shapes that include plants that are spiky (usually in the center, often called Thrillers), mounding plants to fill in (fillers), and trailing plants(spillers) that cascade over the sides.

 - Use a variety of leaf colors and textures.